Skip to main content

 • play() — Start/resume video playback

-• play(positionMs: Int64) - Start at specific position
+• play(position: TimeInterval) — Start at a specific position (seconds)

 • pause() — Pause video playback

-• stop() - Complete video tracking (sends VideoComplete)
+• stop() — Complete video tracking (sends VideoCompletion)